snowu/amazon_book_scraping/README.md

 ## Scoring results

-Essay about scoring can be found in `scoring.txt`
+Essay about scoring can be found in `scoring_titles.txt`

 ## Demo of fully async approach